reviry/RecSys/README.md

 # RecSys
-An implementation of Non-negative Factorization in python 2.7
+An implementation of Non-negative Matrix Factorization in python 2.7
 # Dataset
 MovieLens 1M Dataset<br>
 \- 1,000,000 ratings from 6000 users on 4000 movies<br>